 The purpose of this online calendar is to celebrate and raise awareness and understanding of significant events for people who may identify with different diversity groups.
 Developing an effective Diversity and Inclusion culture is an important part of being a world-leading university.
 Diversity adds value to our problem solving, decision making and creativity.
 Inclusion fosters collaboration, trust and respect and supports psycho-social safety and well-being.

-The Cultural Diversity Calendar (PDF 91KB) is an online resource which acknowledges significant religious and spiritual dates for USC staff and students.
+The Calendar of cultural and religious dates is an online resource that acknowledges significant religious and spiritual dates.

-The Calendar is updated annually and focuses on countries' national days, significant multicultural festivals in Australia, and events that are widely celebrated by Australia's major ethnic and religious communities.
+The Calendar is updated annually by the Australian Government Department of Home Affairs and focuses on countries' national days, significant multicultural festivals in Australia, and events that are widely celebrated by Australia's major ethnic and religious communities.
 Please be advised the Calendar is not exhaustive of all events that are celebrated around the world and should be considered a guide only.

 2022 Diversity Week

 Diversity Week is about celebration, conversation and inclusion.

 Vice Chancellor and President’s Diversity and Inclusion Awards

 The Vice-Chancellor and President's Diversity and Inclusion Awards were established in 2015 to recognise and reward staff, students, and graduates of the University who have made an outstanding and demonstrable commitment to diversity, inclusion and reconciliation within the University and/or its broader community over a sustained period of time.